godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_styleguide.rst

 ::

-   var health: int = 0 # The type should be stated explicitly. var direction := Vector3(1, 2, 3) # The type is obviously Vector3.
+   var health: int = 0 # The type can be int or float, and thus should be stated explicitly. var direction := Vector3(1, 2, 3) # The type is clearly inferred as Vector3.

-Don't exclude the type hint when it's not obvious, and don't include the type hint when it's redundant.
+Include the type hint when the type is ambiguous, and omit the type hint when it's redundant.

 **Bad**: